 Everything is right about this little dish.
-Good, cheap, fast, made from long-lived ingredients you can keep around, good fresh, good left over, good for us, pretty — That’s good food right there.
-Oh, and cook-able too — as Bill says in the first line of his recipe “This couldn’t be simpler.
+Good, cheap, fast, made from long-lived ingredients you can keep around all the time.
+It’s good freshly made; it’s good left over; it costs pennies; it’s so good for us, it’s pretty — That’s good food right there.
+Oh, and cook-able too — as my friend Bill Smith says in the first line of his recipe for this fine dish, “This couldn’t be simpler.”

 Yes, I did go for the butter here — cabbage left in big hunks, cooked in a covered saucepan with just a little water, then butter salt and pepper, is a favorite of mine from childhood.
 But olive oil is delicious here, and makes this a vegan dish.

-I like it crunchy, and it shouldn’t be cooked off to pieces as cabbage sometimes is; but if you want a little more softness, you could add some water to the pan and help it soften up without losing its color and brightness.
+I like my leeks and cabbage to be crunchy, and it shouldn’t be cooked off to pieces as cabbage sometimes is.
+But if you prefer a little more softness, you could add some water to the pan and help it soften up, without losing the vivid color and brightness.

 - 1 large leek